The Great Outdoors

 But let’s talk about water activities first.
 After all, the Savannah River, Augusta Canal, Lake Olmstead and Lake Thurmond are all within easy reach and just waiting to ignite your adventurous, nature-loving spirit.
 And nearby Langley Pond, the fastest growing rowing regatta venue in the southeast, is the only Olympic size course in South Carolina.
 Complete with a bathhouse, playground, picnic area, grills, concession stand, boat ramp, swim area and dock, Langley Pond Park is a perfect weekend destination for the family.

 A major southeastern waterway forming the border between Georgia and South Carolina, the scenic Savannah River is studded with convenient access points.
-The river is also the perfect venue for the Champ Boat Race Grand Prix of Augusta and the Augusta Southern Nationals, which bring the world’s fastest drag boats, capable of pushing the speedometer over 260 mph.
+The river is also the perfect venue for the Augusta Southern Nationals, which bring the world’s fastest drag boats, capable of pushing the speedometer over 260 mph.

 Not far from Augusta are the sparkling waters of Lake Thurmond, ideal for a slew of water activities.
 Beyond the shores you will discover camping accommodations, hiking trails and recreation areas.
-The largest man-made lake in the eastern U.S., Lake Thurmond is also host to the annual Skeeter Boat Tournament and the ESPN/Bass Master fishing tournament, an event that challenges some of the best anglers in the country.
+The largest man-made lake in the eastern U.S., Lake Thurmond is also host to a number of national fishing tournaments, drawing anglers from around the country to compete for prize money.
+There’s also plenty of opportunity for the weekend angler as the lake is a great place to catch striper, hybrids, crappie, catfish and other fresh water offerings.

 While visiting the lake, you’ll find Wildwood Park, home to the Professional Disc Golf Association Center.
 You can try your hand at the sport on one of the courses here or at Patriot’s Park, another one of Columbia County’s first-class recreational facilities.

 Speaking of parks, how about heading to the ballpark to watch the Augusta GreenJackets in home game action?
-Of course, in Augusta, you’re options are always varied, so if you’re a fan of spectator sports other than baseball, you’re in luck.
-If professional indoor football puts you on the edge of your seat, you can catch the Augusta Colts in action at the James Brown Arena.
-Or perhaps the sound of blades cutting fast through a sheet of ice is what pumps your adrenaline.
-Don’t worry—Augusta has its own ice hockey team, too.
-Popular with the locals, the Augusta Lynx are members of the East Coast Hockey League and compete from October through April.
+Of course, in Augusta, your options are always varied, so if you’re a fan of spectator sports other than baseball, you’re in luck.

 Held in January each year, the Augusta Cutting Horse Futurity features horses and their riders working to cut and isolate a cow from the herd.
-In addition to the futurity, the James Brown Arena hosts the Barrel Horse Racing World Championships in the fall.
-As headquarters for the National Barrel Horse Association, Augusta is the perfect city for this action packed championship.
+In addition Augusta is home to the National Barrel Horse Association—the largest barrel horse racing organization in the world.
+It has more than 23,000 members across the United States and affiliates in 12 countries.

 In the CSRA, you’ll encounter an array of opportunities to watch horses show off their agility and strength.
-Just across the river sits the thriving equestrian community of Aiken, S.C., host to the annual Aiken Triple Crown, a highly-anticipated event comprised of flat racing, steeplechasing and professional polo.
-And over the past five years the area has become an international destination for world-class polo in general with high-goal tournaments held each fall.
+Just across the river is the thriving equestrian community of Aiken, S.C., host to the annual Aiken Triple Crown, a highly-anticipated event comprised of flat racing, steeplechasing and professional polo.

 Oh did we hear you say that we forgot something?
 That we’ve overlooked the world’s most prestigious golf tournament in the history of the sport?
 There’s no way we could dismiss that exciting PGA Major known for its blooming azaleas, the traditional green jacket and Amen Corner.
 Held every year the first full week in April at the Augusta National Golf Club, the Masters has a colorful history that dates back to the first tournament in 1934.
 Although only a lucky few get a shot at the greens of Augusta National, it doesn’t mean that you’ve totally missed out on all the glorious golfing experiences the Garden City has to offer.